 Eosinophilia is usually found when your doctor has ordered blood tests to help diagnose a condition you're already experiencing.
-It's not often an unexpected finding or simply discovered by chance.
+It's usually not an unexpected finding, but it's possible that it may be discovered simply by chance.

 Because a separate condition is often the cause of eosinophilia, it's important to determine what other conditions or disorders you may have.
-If you get an accurate diagnosis and can treat any relevant conditions or disorders, the eosinophilia will likely resolve.
+If you get an accurate diagnosis and can receive treatment for any relevant conditions or disorders, the eosinophilia will likely resolve.

-However, if you have persistent hypereosinophilic syndrome, it's important to continually work with doctors and monitor your health, as this condition may cause significant complications over time.
+However, if you have hypereosinophilic syndrome, your doctor may prescribe medications, such as corticosteroids, and he or she will want to monitor your health, as this condition may cause significant complications over time.

 - Weller PF.
 Approach to the patient with eosinophilia. http://www.uptodate.com/home.
 Accessed July 26, 2013.